koheing/firex-store/README.md

 - method: `firestoreMutations`
 - argments:
-  - stateKey: you want to bind in the state
+  - statePropName: you want to bind in the state
-  - mutationType: 'collection' or 'document'
+  - type: 'collection' or 'document'

 Ex. subscribe collection